giovanniboscu/continuous-section-field/docs/aes/README.md

 For all quantities that can be expressed as weighted area integrals, the combination of polygonal geometry and participation fields yields a direct closed-form evaluation at any station, without numerical quadrature in the cross-sectional plane.

 The Saint-Venant torsional [[13]](#saintven)  constant is a notable exception.
 Area-integral properties are separable - geometry and participation factor cleanly - but Saint-Venant torsion is not: the torsional constant cannot be reduced to a weighted area integral, because the warping field couples geometry and material across the section.
 CSF therefore treats torsion separately.
 For sections tagged as closed cells or open thin walls, CSF evaluates the Saint-Venant torsional constant through dedicated thin-walled contributions: closed cells are evaluated with the Bredt formula [[14]](#bredt) , while open walls are evaluated with the $b,t^3/3$ estimate  [[13]](#walltors) .
 These contributions are reported separately and then summed into a single exported torsional constant, under the non-interaction hypotheses of the thin-walled approximation.
-For general solid sections, multi-cell configurations, connected cell–wall systems, or cases requiring higher accuracy, the continuous geometric field can be passed to `sectionproperties` through the CSF bridge [csf_sp](#CSF_SP) for a full warping analysis, while retaining the same continuous geometric and participation-field description.
+For general solid sections, multi-cell configurations, connected cell–wall systems, or cases requiring higher accuracy, the continuous geometric field can be passed to `sectionproperties` through the CSF bridge `csf_sp` for a full warping analysis, while retaining the same continuous geometric and participation-field description.

 ---

-### 2.3 Geometric field

-In a single CSF interval, the member igeometry is represented by two reference sections located at $z_0$ and $z_1$.
-Each section is decomposed into an arbitrary number of polygonal zones, and each zone is defined by corresponding vertex coordinates at the two stations.
-The geometric field is then generated by linear interpolation of the corresponding vertices:

-$$
-\mathbf{v}_{i,k}(z) = \mathbf{v}_{i,k}^{(0)} + \frac{z - z_0}{z_1 - z_0}
-\bigl(\mathbf{v}_{i,k}^{(1)} - \mathbf{v}_{i,k}^{(0)}\bigr)
-$$

->*Linear interpolation is adopted here as the baseline geometric realization of the CSF interval.
-It defines the lowest-order admissible continuous mapping between corresponding sectional zones within the framework, while higher-order or alternative interpolation schemes are not excluded by the CSF formulation.*

-where superscripts $(0)$ and $(1)$ denote the values at $z_0$ and $z_1$ respectively, and $k$ indexes the vertices of zone $i$.
-This produces a continuous, linearly tapered geometry at any intermediate station.
-A single CSF interval describes the continuous evolution of the section between two reference stations, with its own geometry and participation fields.
-Members requiring more than one interpolation interval are represented by a concatenated sectional field, implemented as `CSFStack`.
-This preserves continuity of the section-property field at shared stations, while allowing each interval to retain its own reference geometry, participation laws, and closed-form polygonal evaluation.

-### 2.4 Participation fields

-Once the geometric field has defined the continuous evolution of each polygonal zone, CSF assigns to every zone two longitudinal participation fields: $w_i(z)$ for axial and bending participation, and $k_i(z)$ for shear and torsional participation.
-These fields scale the contribution of the corresponding geometric zone at each station, so that geometry and material participation can vary independently along the member axis.

-The functions $w_i(z)$ and $k_i(z)$ are user-defined functions of the longitudinal coordinate, or, for $k_i(z)$, may be obtained from $w_i(z)$ through the isotropic relation of §2.2.
-Supported forms include polynomials, exponentials, piecewise-linear laws, and discrete lookup tables.
-The only requirement is that each function be evaluable at any requested station.

-A simple homogenization-oriented use of these fields is obtained when the participation is defined from longitudinally varying elastic moduli.
-For example, if zone $i$ is associated with a Young's modulus $E_i(z)$ and a shear modulus $G_i(z)$, one possible choice is

-$$
-w_i(z) = \frac{E_i(z)}{E_{\mathrm{ref}}},
-\qquad
-k_i(z) = \frac{G_i(z)}{G_{\mathrm{ref}}},
-$$

-where $E_{\mathrm{ref}}$ and $G_{\mathrm{ref}}$ are reference moduli.
-Through the CSF formulation, this homogenization process is cast as a continuous operation along the member axis.
-This is only one admissible definition of the participation fields: in the general case, $w_i(z)$ and $k_i(z)$ remain arbitrary user-defined station-wise fields, as long as they can be evaluated at the requested coordinate $z$.

-### 2.5 Nested zones and effective participation

-When polygonal zones overlap - as in nested regions, voids, or embedded inclusions - CSF does not superpose their participation contributions over the same area.
-Instead, each contained zone replaces the participation contribution of its immediate container over the overlapping region.
-This represents a local material-replacement assumption: two material contributions are not allowed to occupy the same portion of the section simultaneously.
-The effective participation of a nested zone is therefore evaluated relative to its direct parent, while non-adjacent ancestors remain unaffected by this replacement.

-For a contained zone $i$ with immediate parent $p(i)$, the effective participation fields are

-$$
-w_i^{\mathrm{eff}}(z) = w_i(z) - w_{p(i)}(z),
-\qquad
-k_i^{\mathrm{eff}}(z) = k_i(z) - k_{p(i)}(z),
-$$

-where $p(i)$ denotes the direct parent zone of $i$.
-For zones that are not contained in another zone, the effective fields coincide with the assigned fields.

-The replacement rule is applied independently to axial/bending participation and shear/torsion participation.
-Because $w_i(z)$ and $k_i(z)$ are decoupled, a zone may have null participation in one field while remaining active in the other.
-For example, a region may contribute to axial/bending behavior while contributing no shear/torsional participation, or vice versa.
-A geometric void corresponds to null participation in both fields.

-As a result, CSF defines $w_i(z)$ and $k_i(z)$ as absolute, physically meaningful zone-level participation fields, rather than as parent-corrected increments.
-The effective, non-overlapping contribution used in the section-property integrals is obtained from the containment hierarchy, without requiring the user to pre-build a non-overlapping geometry.

-This distinction is part of the model: the assigned fields $w_i(z)$ and $k_i(z)$ remain the absolute zone-level quantities, whereas $w_i^{\mathrm{eff}}(z)$ and $k_i^{\mathrm{eff}}(z)$ are the derived quantities entering the section-property integrals.

-### 2.6 Evaluated section data

-At a requested coordinate $z$, CSF evaluates a `Section` object.
-This object contains the interpolated polygon coordinates, the containment relations, and the assigned and effective participation fields for axial/bending and shear/torsion.
-The evaluated fields also reflect whether the shear/torsion participation is prescribed independently or obtained from an isotropic coupling.
-Section-property calculators operate on this station data to compute quantities such as area, centroid coordinates, second moments of area, section moduli, and torsion-related outputs.
-The reported or exported properties are therefore outputs computed from the evaluated `Section`, not the stored definition of the member.

-### 2.7 Assumptions
+### 2.8 Assumptions

 - **A - Fixed topology.** Vertex count per zone is constant along $z$; zones whose boundaries appear or disappear are not supported within a single interval.